MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 Beyond Profile (BON)
 ~~~~~~~~~~~~~~~~~~~~~

-This profile defines a suitable and flexible way to fully control both memory
+This profile defines define a suitable and flexible approach to fully control both memory usage
-usage and start-up sequences on devices with limited memory resources.
+and startup sequences on devices with limited memory resources, while remaining within the boundaries of Java semantics.

-It does so within the boundaries of Java semantics.
-More precisely, it
+More precisely, it allows:
-allows:

 -  Controlling the initialization sequence in a deterministic way.